dlops-io/mega-pipeline/translate_text/README.md

 ### Testing your code locally
 * Inside your docker shell make sure you run the following commands:
 * `python cli.py -d` - Should download all the required data from GCS bucket
-* `python cli.py -t` - Should translate text from english to french and save it locally
+* `python cli.py -t` - Should translate text from english to hindi and save it locally
-* `python cli.py -u` - Should upload the french text to the remote GCS bucket
+* `python cli.py -u` - Should upload the hindi text to the remote GCS bucket
 * Verify that your uploaded data shows up in the [Mega Pipeline App](https://ai5-mega-pipeline.dlops.io/)

 ### OPTIONAL: Push Container to Docker Hub